roger2727/Portfolio-React/README.md

 # General Information

-"I recently built a portfolio using React in order to improve my skills in the framework.
+I built my portfolio using React in order to improve my skills in the framework.
 The portfolio has an About page, a Projects page, and a Contacts page.

 Building the portfolio was a great learning experience for me.
 I had to use HTML, CSS, and JavaScript to create the user interface and functionality of the website.
 I also used tools like React Router for handling navigation between pages and a styling library like Material-UI or styled-components for styling the UI.